 Educational institutions are prime targets because they have many entry points for hackers.
 Widespread internet usage by students, faculty, staff, and visitors across large networks means more points of vulnerability.
 With many users and intensive internet traffic, you have a higher likelihood of infiltration from malicious links, phishing emails, drive-by downloads, and other hacking threats.
 Once a device is infected, it can spread its nefarious cargo across a university’s network and servers, sometimes with little resistance.
 Educational institutions often utilize file sharing, which can also contribute to hacking efforts.

 Increasingly, educational institutions, including K-12 schools as well as institutions of higher learning, are becoming targets for cyber attacks.
 With vast amounts of valuable data, computer resources that are accessible to criminals, and fewer regulations on cybersecurity than the private sector, these institutions are ripe for hacking.
-Because IT support in schools is often a lower priority than in enterprise, they continue to be vulnerable to cyber crimes.
+Because IT support in schools is often a lower priority than in enterprises, they continue to be vulnerable to cybercrimes.

 How Does Cybercrime Affect Educational Institutions?

 The impact of hacking on educational institutions varies widely.
 The most severe implications include the breach of privacy and possible identity theft that can happen when social security numbers, financial information, and dates of birth are accessed.
 This information is precious to criminals.
 K-12 schools have become recent targets because the selling of minors’ social security numbers is a valuable market for criminals.